joshuafayallen/Research-Data-Services-Workshops/content/materials/_index.md

 The slides are also embedded on each page.
 You can click in the slides and navigate through them with <kbd>←</kbd> and <kbd>→</kbd>.
 If you type <kbd>?</kbd> (or <kbd>shift</kbd> + <kbd>/</kbd>) while viewing the slides you can see a list of slide-specific commands (like <kbd>f</kbd> for fullscreen or <kbd>p</kbd> for presenter mode if you want to see my notes).

 Each workshop I will highlight a list of excellent R resources I use and have helped me learn R. I highly encourage you to check them out.
-I am particularly indebted to the examples and content provided by [Andrew Heiss](https://www.andrewheiss.com/) and [Grant McDermott](https://grantmcdermott.com/).
+I am particularly indebted to the examples and content provided by [Andrew Heiss](https://www.andrewheiss.com/) and [Grant McDermott](https://grantmcdermott.com/) which have been critical not only for the development of this workshop but my own understanding of R.

 ## Why R?